imeleges/YPDS_Projects/README.md

 ## "Bank customer churn modeling"

 ### Task
-Analysis of the outflow of clients from the bank for choosing a strategy (retaining old clients or attracting new clients)
+Analyse data of clients terminating their contract with the bank and to choose strategy of retainung them or attracting new clients

 ### Description
-Customers began to leave the bank every month.
+More clients leave the bank every month.
-Dealing with unbalanced data a model was build to predict in the near future the probability of the client leaving the bank.
+A model is build using unbalanced data to predict the probability of a client leaving the bank in near future.
-Large value of the F1-measure was reached with subsequent verification on a test sample.
-Additionally measured AUC-ROC, correlated with F1-measure.
+High F1 sroce was reached with subsequent verification on a test sample.
+Additionally AUC-ROC score was measured, correlated with F1 score.

 **Trends**
 [![Data Scientist](https://img.shields.io/static/v1?label=trend&message=Data%20Scientist&color=706fd3)](#)